Hiya2023/chandramitab.github.io/README.md

 ---

-## Portfolio Website

-This repository hosts my GitHub Pages portfolio built using the **Minimal Mistakes Jekyll theme**.

-The website includes:

-- Professional background
-- AI/ML projects
-- Research work
-- Resume
-- Contact information

----

 ## Contact

-If you are interested in collaboration, research discussions, or AI engineering opportunities, feel free to reach out.
+If you are interested in research discussions, or AI engineering job opportunities, feel free to reach out.

 📧 chandramita.bhattacharya@gmail.com
 🔗 LinkedIn: https://www.linkedin.com/in/chandramita-bhattacharya